 - Enter church by vestry entrance (sanitise) - Remove dust covers from high altar only fold and place in servers' vestry - Check oil-filled candles (high altar, and large standard candles only) and refill if necessary - Remove wooden cross from high altar, and place on Lady Chapel altar - Place candlesticks on high altar and large cross on gradine - Change aumbry lamp if necessary - Prepare credence table with small cruets of wine and water, lavabo jug with water, bowl and towel - Prepare chalice(s) and priest's paten(s) with purificator, priest's host, pall and corporal for the following day's celebrant(s) (see rota).
-It should be clear which chalices and patens belong to whom. - (Ciborium/large paten with people's hosts will be prepared by the celebrant for each Eucharist) - Place the missal stand on the south side of the high altar - Turn the page in the Book of Remembrance (key underneath) - Fill hand sanitisers at west and north doors, vestry door, vestry, credence table and front of nave (stock in vicar's vestry) - Remove used candles from votive candle stand and replace with new candles - Before leaving church ensure that all lights (except aumbry and Lady Chapel sanctuary lamp) are switched off, and that that the safe, clergy vestry door and outer vestry door are locked.
+It should be clear which chalices and patens belong to whom. - Do not place burse and veil, or corporal, on the high altar. - (Ciborium/large paten with people's hosts will be prepared by the celebrant for each Eucharist) - Place the missal stand on the south side of the high altar - Turn the page in the Book of Remembrance (key underneath) - Place hand sanitisers on credence table, front of nave and chancel step - Refill hand sanitisers at west and north doors, vestry door, vestry, credence table, front of nave and chancel step (stock in vicar's vestry) - Remove used candles from votive candle stand and replace with new candles - Remove soaked purificators from bowl in vestry, and hang to dry - Dispose of purificator water in the piscina to the right of altar, and refill bowl - Before leaving church ensure that all lights (except aumbry and Lady Chapel sanctuary lamp) are switched off, and that that the safe, clergy vestry door and outer vestry door are locked.
 (Sanitise on exit.)

-^{} Hands must be thoroughly washed (20 seconds) or sanitised before these tasks
+Hands must be thoroughly washed (20 seconds) or sanitised before these tasks